algorandfoundation/specs/dev/TEAL.md

 | `substring s e` | pop a byte-array A. For immediate values in 0..255 S and E: extract a range of bytes from A starting at S up to but not including E, push the substring result.
 If E < S, or either is larger than the array length, the program fails |
 | `substring3` | pop a byte-array A and two integers B and C. Extract a range of bytes from A starting at B up to but not including C, push the substring result.
 If C < B, or either is larger than the array length, the program fails |

-These opcodes take and return byte-array values that are interpreted as big-endian unsigned integers.
-Returned values are the shortest byte-array that can represent the returned value.
+These opcodes take byte-array values that are interpreted as big-endian unsigned integers.
+For mathematical opeartors, the returned values are the shortest byte-array that can represent the returned value.
 For example, the zero value is the empty byte-array.
+For comparison operators, the returned value is a uint64

-Input lengths are limited to maximum length 64, which represents a 512 bit unsigned integer.
+Input lengths are limited to a maximum length 64 bytes, which represents a 512 bit unsigned integer.
+Output lengths are not explicitly restricted, though only `b*` and `b+` can produce a larger output than their inputs, so there is an implicit length limit of 128 bytes on outputs.

 | Op | Description |
 | --- | --- |